Jonathan Haskel: Other roles

 In February 2016 he was appointed as a non-executive director of the UK Statistics Authority.
+A position he held until January 2023.

 In September 2015, Haskel has been appointed as a member of the Financial Conduct Authority Competition Decisions Committee and the Payment System Regulator Enforcement and Competition Decisions Committee.

 In May 2018, it was announced that Haskel would become a member of the Bank of England's Monetary Policy Committee (MPC), replacing Ian McCafferty from 1 September.
+He was in the MPC till August 2024.
 There were four women on the five-person shortlist.
 He was appointed Commander of the Order of the British Empire in the 2018 Birthday Honours.